reen208/studio/README.md

-# Firebase Studio
+# DuckieMind

-This is a NextJS starter in Firebase Studio.
+A cute and calming psychology app for students, built with Next.js and Firebase.

+This application provides tools for relaxation, motivation, and study management.

-To get started, take a look at src/app/page.tsx.
+To get started, take a look at `src/app/page.tsx`.